andreas-glaser/necesse-docker-compose/README.md

   - Run `docker compose build necesse && docker compose up -d`
 - Check if the JVM process is healthy: `docker compose exec necesse pgrep -f 'Server.jar'`

+## Automatic updates
+- Enable the built-in watcher by setting `AUTO_UPDATE_INTERVAL_MINUTES` (e.g. `30`).
+- The container will poll SteamCMD on that cadence and gracefully restart the server when a new build appears.
+- Combine with `docker compose logs -f necesse` to watch the update process; Steam downloads happen right before the restart.

 ## Configuration reference
 All settings live in `.env`.
 Fields left blank fall back to the defaults baked into the image.